achinoamSho/python-course-assignments/Day09/README.md

 2. **On-Time vs Late Submissions per Day**: Stacked bar chart comparing on-time (green) and late (red) submissions for each assignment.
 Shows both counts and percentages with legend positioned on the right.

 3. **Submission Time Patterns: Daytime vs Nighttime by Assignment**: Stacked bar chart showing when students submit - during daytime hours (6 AM - 6 PM) vs nighttime hours (7 PM - 5 AM) for each assignment.
-Helps identify "day owls" vs "night owls" among students.

 4. **Distribution of Submission Time Relative to Deadline**: Density plot (filled with color) showing the distribution of when students submit relative to assignment deadlines.
 Negative values indicate submissions before the deadline, positive values indicate late submissions.
 Includes a red vertical line marking the deadline.